Regions in B.C.

 - North Coast – Bordering the Pacific Ocean, the northern coastal region is an area of forests, mountains and rugged coastlines.
 It offers easy access to outdoor pursuits, a relaxed lifestyle and growing economy.
 In addition to commercial fishing, logging and mining, the economy has expanded at the Port of Prince Rupert, the aluminium smelter in Kitimat and preparations for liquefied natural gas projects.
 View WorkBC's regional profile on the North Coast.

 - Nechako – With a vast area and low population, Nechako’s remote wilderness is popular with outdoor enthusiasts and those who enjoy rural living.
 Natural resources, particularly mining and forestry, are important in the area’s economy, with oil and gas growing in importance.
 Many companies are actively exploring for minerals in the area.
-Learn more about the Nechako on WorkBC.ca.
+Learn more about the Nechako regional profile on WorkBC.ca.

 - Northeast – Lying east of the Rocky Mountains, B.C.’s Northeast region is a remote area of mountains, foothills, forests, lakes and the fertile Peace River valley.
 The region’s rapidly growing economy is based on natural resources, particularly natural gas production and coal mining.
 Other important industries include utilities, logging, wood products manufacturing and agriculture.
 View WorkBC's Northeast regional profile to discover more.